yecohn/ten-vad/README.md

 <br>

 ## **License**
-This project is Apache 2.0 licensed with certain conditions.
+TEN-VAD is currently released as a binary under Apache 2.0 License with certain conditions.
+Based on community feedback and interest, we plan to progressively open source the internal components of the binary and adopt an appropriate open source license.

+For more details, please refer to the [LICENSE](LICENSE) file.

 [back-to-top]: https://img.shields.io/badge/-Back_to_top-gray?style=flat-square